 As you can check in the next image lot of Incremental restore points are not available.
-The only is available is the Full Backup.
+The only available is the Full Backup.

 Note: Double-check other VMs to confirm that all have the same problem.

 Fix Backup Chain

-Now to fix this Broken Backup Chain you need to select one of the broken/miss files and choose to Forget or to Delete to miss incremental files.
+To fix this Broken Backup Chain, you need to select one of the broken/miss files and choose to Forget or to Delete to miss incremental files.

 - Forget — you can remove records about missing restore points from the configuration database.
-Veeam Backup & Replication will “forget” about these restore points and will not display them in the console.
+Veeam Backup & Replication will “forget” these restore points and not display them in the console.
 The backup files will remain on disk.

-- Delete — you can remove records about missing restore points from the configuration database and delete backup files from disk.
+- Delete — you can remove records about missing restore points from the configuration database and delete backup files from the disk.

-For the Forget and Delete options there also an option to perform this task only in the select Job/Restore Point, or do for all.
+There is also an option to perform this task only in the select Job/Restore Point or do for all for the Forget and Delete options.

-- To remove only the selected restore point and restore points that depend on it (that is, a part of the backup chain starting from this restore point), select This and dependent backups.
+- To remove only the selected restore point and restore points that depend on it (a part of the backup chain starting from this restore point), select This and dependent backups.

 - To remove all restore points from the unavailable extent, select All unavailable backups.

 For this particular case, I choose to option Forget and with the select All unavailable backups.

-You can use this option just for safe side and if you plan to try to recover the missing files.
+You can use this option just for the safe side and if you plan to try to recover the missing files.

 Just confirm and let Veeam remove all corrupted restore points and fix the Backup Chain.

-Note: Depending on your system and backups sizes, this procedure can take a while.
+Note: Depending on your system and backup sizes, this procedure can take a while.

-After Veeam removes all corrupted files, the only restore point that was available was the initial Full Backup.
-So it means that all incremental were corrupt, or files were deleted (for example 2 and 3 from our Incremental initial image).
+After Veeam removes all corrupted files, the only available restore point was the initial Full Backup.
+So it means that all incremental were corrupt, or files were deleted (for example, 2 and 3 from our Incremental initial image).